microbiome/OMA/19_visualization_techniques.md

 |                         |                            |                           |
 | suitable visualization  | scatter, violin, box plots | Shepard, ordination plots |

-As a conclusion, visualization techniques for alpha and beta diversity significantly differ from one another.
+In conclusion, visualization techniques for alpha and beta diversity significantly differ from one another.

 ### Alpha diversity with scatter, violin and box plots

 The basic method to visualize the diversity values assigned to the different samples in a `TSE` object includes the following, where each data point represents one sample:

 ```r